Department of Electrical and Computer Engineering

 (Prerequisites: Grade of C or better in ECE 3724 and in one of the following: ECE 3424 or ECE 3244 or CSE 4153 or ECE 4833).
 Three hours lecture.
 Three hours laboratory.
 Advanced topics in embedded systems design using contemporary practice

 (Prerequisites: Grade of C or better in ECE 3724.
 Credit or registration in ECE 3424 or ECE 3244).
-Two hours lecture.
+Three hours lecture.
 Three hours laboratory.
-Hierarchical digital design using available design software.
-Computer aided design workstations will be used to give students access to state-of-the-art design techniques
+Using hierarchical digital design to implement high-level state machines with pipelining, designing digital logic for memory-mapped peripherals in microcontrollers, and creating high-performance, low-latency systems

 ECE 4753 Introduction to Robotics: 3 hours.